a5rojas/diffusion-forcing-scheduling-timeseries/README.md

 `python -m main +name=ts_exchange dataset=ts_exchange algorithm=df_prediction experiment=exp_prediction experiment.tasks=["validation", "test"] algorithm.diffusion.sampling_steps=20 load="checkpoint_path.ckpt"` given we had saved the training run in `"checkpoint_path.ckpt"`.
 These training runs are also used in our RL part.

+At a high level, the call to main triggers an "experiment" (`experiments/exp_base.py` in our RL training, where we iterate over data loaders, cache/visulize results) and within the "experiment" we make calls to "algorithm" (`algorithms/diffusion_forcing/df_base.py` in our RL training, where we conduct the on-policy rollouts and backpropagate using REINFORCE/GAE).
+Our code for the policy/value networks for RL live in `algorithms/diffusion_forcing/models/diffusion_transition.py` and plotting utilities live in `logging_utils.py`

 ## Training RL Denoisers

 There are numerous design choices in our environment that we can assign each one a separate hydra argument to and append it to `python -m main ... experiment.tasks=["training_schedule_matrix"]`, allowing us to ablate across many hyperparameters.